uberhalit/SekiroFpsUnlockAndMore/README.md

   2. Download [DDU](https://www.guru3d.com/files-get/display-driver-uninstaller-download,1.html)
   3. Disconnect internet so windows update won't auto-install minimal driver as soon as you uninstall them
   4. Boot into safe mode
-  5. Completely uninstall graphic drivers and all utilities using DDU
+  5. Completely uninstall graphic drivers and all of their utilities using DDU
   6. Reboot
   7. Install the latest driver
   8. Reconnect internet